rootDEV2990/RoR_reddit/README.md

 - Ruby, Ruby Gems, Rubocop, and target URL.

+## Build

+1. Build a new Rails app type in terminal.
+(Replace xxxxx with name of your choosing) rails new xxxxx
+2. Change to project directory type in terminal.
+(Replace xxxxx with name from step one). cd xxxxx
+3. Make user model for schema, go to terminal and type. rails generate model User name:string email:string
+4. Make controller for model actions type in terminal. rails generate controller Users
+5. Make post model for schema, go to terminal and type. rails generate model Post title:string body:text user:references
+6. Make controller for model actions type in terminal. rails generate controller Posts
+7. Make post model for schema, go to terminal and type. rails generate model Comment body:text user:references post:references
+8. Make controller for model actions type in terminal. rails generate controller Comments
+9. Migrate your database type in terminal. rails db:migrate

 ## Getting Started

 1. Clone directory $ git clone https://github.com/rootDEV2990/ruby_scraper
 2. Open terminal type cd /path/to/folder and hit enter.
-3. Install Ruby gems, type in terminal "bundle install".
+3. Install gems, type in terminal "bundle install".
-4. Run "ruby ./bin/main.rb" inside your terminal.
+4. Run "rails s" inside your terminal.
-5. Script will promp you to input your search query..input query and hit enter.
-6. Script will scrape and rescrape as user provides new inputs returning results.
-7. Bottom table will display page available with results number inputs will be auto detected to pan pages.
-8. You can click cmd+click on link to open in browser.
+5. Direct your browser to https://localhost:3000/
-9. Press Ctrl+C to stop ruby script.
+6. Press Ctrl+C to stop rails server.

 ### Prerequisites

-Ruby installed on your computer to be able to run the script.
+Ruby and Rails must be installed on your computer.

-## What it does:

-1. Targets a URL.
-2. Gets RAW HTML.
-3. Extracts targeted DATA.
-4. Displays values in terminal.
-5. Allows you to directly navicate to download page (*Site requires you to be a member to downlaod, registration is free*)

 ## Authors